kevin-mckenzie/nacl-proxy/README.md

 ### Options:
 - `-i`: Encrypt client-side communications.
 - `-o`: Encrypt server-side communications.
-- `<bind address>`: Numeric local IPv4/IPv6 address to which the proxy will bind.
+- `<bind address>`: Local IPv4/IPv6 address to which the proxy will bind.
 - `<bind port>`: The TCP port on `<bind address>` to which the proxy will bind.
 Must be between 1 and 65535.
-- `<server address>`: Numeric IPv4/IPv6 address or domain name of the server to which the proxy will connect upon receiving a client connection.
+- `<server address>`: IPv4/IPv6 address or domain name of the server to which the proxy will connect upon receiving a client connection.
 - `<server port>`: The TCP port on `<server address>` to which the proxy will attempt to connect.
 Must be between 1 and 65535.